sansfontieres/offu/README.md

 I can think of some light tasks as removing non-exporting glyphs, normalizing and running Q.A. tests on an UFO, etc.

-There are still some rough edges (it does not work at all!).
+There are still some rough edges (only partial reading is supported so far!).
-This library follows Zig master releases.
+This library follows Zig master releases, a nix flake helps with that.

 ## Features